 From the minute you set foot on Inishkea you will be constantly reminded of that fact that the island’s rulers are birds and no longer humans.

 Oystercatchers fly and swoop excitedly overhead, quite obviously fascinated by the human visitors to their remote home.
-As you move around the island you will see Gannets, eye-catching Terns and many other species.
+As you move around the island you will see Gannets, eye-catching Terns, and many other species.

 Our walk takes us first along the banks of the channel separating the two islands where you are no more than a couple of hundred yards from Inishkea North, but the treacherous channel can only be navigated by the most experienced boatmen from Erris.

-The Western face of the island has spectacular cliffs where you can watch Fulmars glide and if you are not afraid of heights lean out on a rocky ledge – that looks like it was created by nature as a viewing platform.
-Looking down at the crashing waves, many terrifying hundreds of feet below, is an exciting experience.
+The Western face of the island has spectacular cliffs where you can watch Fulmars glide and if you are not afraid of heights to lean out on a rocky ledge – that looks like it was created by nature as a viewing platform.
+Looking down at the crashing waves, many terrifying hundreds of feet below is an exciting experience.

 And if that was exciting enough, one of the truly memorable moments of our visit to Inishkea was still to come.